genrnd/i2c-master-api/README.md

 Basically, API was created for control of i2c expander (TCA9534), which is used in Intel Cyclone 10GX FPGA Kit for controlling of SFP+ signals.
-FPGA can't transmit something to optics via SFP+ until TX_DISABLE signal become 0 (it default to 1).
+FPGA can't transmit something to optics via SFP+ until TX_DISABLE signal become 0 (it defaults to 1).

-We found that Intel provides Intel Avalon-MM I2C Master Core in Platform Designer (also the tool from Quartus package), but does not provide any API for it.
+We found that Intel provides Intel Avalon-MM I2C Master Core as ready-to-use Platform Designer (also the tool from Quartus package) module, but does not provide any API for it.

 Features: